 On May 8th, 2018 the University of Ottawa’s Telfer School of Management, Master of Business in Complex Project Leadership (MBCPL) program will be hosting the second of an annual series of one-day seminars dedicated to complex project leadership.

 The seminar will feature examinations of complex Information Management, Infrastructure, and Equipment Capitalization projects as well as the UK experience in major project delivery.
-The second year MBCPL participants will host, introduce, moderate and summarize the discussion on each case study.
+The second-year MBCPL participants will host, introduce, moderate and summarize the discussion on each case study.

 Mr. Rob Pattison, the Senior Vice President of Light Rail Transit for Infrastructure Ontario will be the first of four main presenters.
 Mr. Pattison leads a team of project management, legal, finance, communications and strategic sourcing professionals who procure and support the delivery of Infrastructure Ontario's portfolio of light rail transit projects through public private partnerships.
 He provides strategic direction, leadership and support to Project Directors and their teams.
 Mr. Pattison will be discussing Infrastructure Ontario’s Alternative Financing and Procurement and Output Specification practices in relation to the Eglinton Light Rail Transit development.

-The Comptroller General, Mr. Roch Huppé, will speak on the Treasury Board Secretariat’s perspective on current and future priorities and initiatives to improve the delivery of Canadian Government major projects.
+Before lunch The Comptroller General, Mr. Roch Huppé, will speak on the Treasury Board Secretariat’s perspective on current and future priorities and initiatives to improve the delivery of Canadian Government major projects.

-Mr. Dave Monahan, the Project Manager of the Halifax Class Modernization (HCM) Frigate Life Extension project for the Department of National Defense and Mr. Bob Pask, the Program Manager for the Halifax Class Modernization (HCM) CSI DAB project at Lockheed Martin Canada, Rotary and Mission Systems.
+The seminars third set of presenters that will take the stage after lunch will be Mr. Dave Monahan, the Project Manager of the Halifax Class Modernization (HCM) Frigate Life Extension project for the Department of National Defense and Mr. Bob Pask, the Program Manager for the Halifax Class Modernization (HCM) CSI DAB project at Lockheed Martin Canada, Rotary and Mission Systems.